-Physics is the fundamental science and the first and oldest subject that humans were ever involved with.
-In fact, it existed long before we did and it will continue to exist long after we are gone.
 Physics explores all the way from the inside of atoms out to the whole Universe (or should that be Multiverse?).
 And in between, it covers such things as sound, music, light, telecommunications, engineering, electricity, energy sources.
 If you are interested in the fundamental forces of nature and you have a good grasp of Maths, Physics is for you.
 Physics is also fundamental to a multitude of good career opportunities; it shows that you can think and solve problems, which is a highly valued skill for many employers.

-There are many areas of Physics in which you can specialise at degree level (see ‘Course content’ above) but Physics at A Level is also required for a range of other subjects at University level such as Architecture, Medicine, Veterinary Science, Engineering, Geography, Geology, or for careers such as in the RAF or the Construction industry.
+There are many areas of Physics in which you can specialise at degree level (see course content above) but Physics at A Level is also required for a range of other subjects at University level such as Architecture, Medicine, Veterinary Science, Engineering, Geography, Geology, or for careers such as in the RAF or the Construction industry.
 It is also studied alongside the other sciences for those who are thinking of going on to study Chemistry or Maths at University.

-100% Pass Rate on 17 different A-Levels
+100% Pass Rate on 19 different A-Levels